ewokninja/sshalert/README.md

-# The tutorialinux SSHAlert script
+# SSHAlert script

-A simple script that sends a text message when someone logs in or becomes root.
+A simple script that sends a slack message when someone logs in or becomes root.
+This is forked from Dave at Tutorial Linux, he's great, go follow him and check out the original.

 ## To run
 ```